LarryFeng01/final_project_Togo/README.md

 |                                     |# of Primary & length: 18; 88,707m    |= 189,613 people per hospital              |
 |                                     |# of Secondary & length: 29; 94,304m  |                                           |
 |                                     |# of Tertiary & length: 119; 37,555m  |                                           |

+## State of Human Development Assessment

+To start off, there need to more urban, developed areas for people to settle in.
+There are practically zero urban areas in the northern areas of Keran, but that doesn't mean people don't live there.
+Their villages are just so small that their population could never compare to the size of an actual city.
+Next, although the total length of roads is almost 50 million meters, or 50,000 km, there aren't enough paved roads.
+The total length includes every road, including dirt roads.
+In fact, the only paved roads are the primary and secondary roads.
+Lastly, the state of health care in Togo is critical.
+There is a distinct lack of clinics, which will lead to many unnecessary deaths.
+Further, the hospitals themselves must improve since their technology is behind other developed countries.
+In conclusion, Togo requires improvements with its unpaved roadway networks and their lack/quality of health care.